-ToTH Montessori, founded as Toddlers on the Hill in 2012, is an OSSE-licensed and voucher approved independent Montessori school for children between the ages of 18 months and 6 years of age.
+ToTH Montessori, founded as Toddlers on the Hill in 2012, is an independent Montessori school for children between the ages of 18 months and 6 years of age.
+Our school is located in the first floor suite of the Arthur Capper Recreation Center in the Navy Yard neighborhood of Washington, DC.
 ToTH is a member school of the International Montessori Council.
-Our school is located in the first floor suite of the Arthur Capper Recreation Center in the Navy Yard neighborhood of Washington, DC.
-We offer full and part day programs for toddlers and a full day primary program.
+We offer full-day and part-day programs for toddlers and a full-day primary program for children ages 3-6, including the kindergarten year.
 Learn more about our programs.

 What can you expect in a Montessori classroom?